 I have said this over and over to friends, family and strangers, and I will repeat it here:

-You will not understand how effective this technology is until you try it!
+You won’t understand how effective this technology is until you try it!

 We also have several other health modalities on premises: the advanced cardio Vasper Training Machine, a Cosmed Bodpod (body composition machine), and the PNOE metabolic tester.
 The PNOE is very advanced technology that measures your breath to test what % of body fat you are burning daily.
 It is extremely helpful when attempting to lose weight.